Category: Competitive Intelligence (Page 1 of 2)

 Step 4: Enrich Your Data with PredictLeads

-Once your domains are added, it’s time to enrich them using PredictLeads’ datasets.
+Once your domains are added, it’s time to enrich them using PredictLeads’ datasets, an essential part of the Clay and PredictLeads setup.

 1. Select the domains you want to enrich.